 - Preheat oven to 350 degrees F. Line a muffin tin with parchment muffin/cupcake liners.

-- Create the flax egg by combining 1 tbsp ground flaxseed + 3 tbsp water.
+- Create the flax egg by combining 1 tablespoon ground flaxseed + 3 tablespoon water.
 Stir together and set aside for 15 minutes to thicken.

 - Add all wet ingredients to a large bowl.
 Whisk together.